Main | Download | FAQ | Documentation

 Q: How do I install the extension?

-Q: Why do Gmail and Facebook show up as possible sound sources?
+Q: Why does Facebook show up as possible sound sources?

-A: Their chat clients will make a sound when you receive a message.
+A: Its chat client will make a sound when you receive a message.

-Q: Why do some YouTube and Vimeo videos flicker on load?
+Q: Why do some YouTube and QuickTime videos flicker on load?

 Related extensions